This post is sponsored by CloudTax. All views and opinions expressed represent my own.

 CloudTax vs. SimpleTax

-Talking strictly about SimpleTax, which is probably what you think of when you think “free” and “tax software,” CloudTax seeks to offer what SimpleTax currently doesn’t.
+Talking strictly about SimpleTax, which is probably what you think of when you think of “free” and “tax software,” CloudTax seeks to offer what SimpleTax currently doesn’t.
 I mean, it kind of has to doesn’t it?
 So many people I know use SimpleTax every year, and there’s nothing wrong with it, but when comparing CloudTax vs. SimpleTax, there are a few features that to me are pretty important that it lacks.

 For instance, a big thing when filing is getting help when you need it.
 SimpleTax offers limited support.
 First, it wasn’t immediately clear that they offered any email support.
 They do, but you won’t find an easy “Contact Us” button anywhere on the homepage or footer.
 It took me some searching to find their email to use as a user.
 They also do offer support via Twitter, Facebook and Reddit, but the thing they don’t offer is real-time chat support you can use in the platform as your filing your taxes.
 When you’re using CloudTax, there’s a chat box you can type into to chat with a support team member to help you.